foggy21/foggy21/README.md

 Web Developer
 -------------

 I learn programming since 16 y.o.
 I tried a lot of directions for this long time.
 I wrote three games, was a member of championships in mobile development (I won price places), also I solved many sport tasks on programming (like in codewars).
-I'm going to find my favorite direction in this world of programming and I interested in web development now.
+I'm going to find my favorite direction in this world of programming and I'm currently interested in web development.

 * 🌍  I'm based in Earth
 * 🖥️  See my portfolio at [hh.ru](http://vladivostok.hh.ru/applicant/resumes/view?resume=e4072ce9ff0997fd710039ed1f68334563436a)